LeslieLlama/ConnectionsNovel/Documentation-Obsidian/Kiwijam - 1 - Dialogue.md

 3) "The **Rival Aquarium Owner**.
 Visiting the aquarium on the grand opening night."
 4) " Her beautiful dress barely touches the floor."
 5) "**Dr Ackular**.
 Standing proud, looking very smart in his great coat""
 6) "Our Humble hero Jan!
-Keeping the aquarium clean, staying out of way in the maintainance closet.
+Keeping the aquarium clean, staying out of way in the maintenance closet.
 Putting up his map while listening to murder mystery podcasts"

+"Ahhhhh!!!!!!
+There's a dead body in the shark tank!"

+"A dead body?
+In the shark tank!
+That could only mean one thing...
+A MURDER MYSTERY IS A FOOT!"

+"Our humble hero, picks up a mighty wrench and swings it at the fuse box!
+The wrench crashes against the box, sparks fly.
+In the distance...the main entrance door slam shuts!
+In the other direction, the loading bay door slams shut too!"

+Jann: *Grabs the intercom* "EVERYONE LISTEN!
+A MURDER IS A FOOT!
+NOBODY GETS IN AND NOBODY GETS OUT UNTIL THE MURDERER IS FOUND!"
+*end intro scene*
-### First branch
+## First branch
-#### 1) Hour 1
+#### 1) Hour 1 - Marine Beeologist
 You talk to the Marine Biologist
 - MB: "This is absolutely terrible!
 I can't believe this is happening.
 I really hope the fish are going to be okay..."
 - JC: "Did you see anything?
 Are you going to be okay?"